ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # HTTP Datagram Payload Format {#format}

-When HTTP Datagrams (see {{HTTP-DGRAM}}) are associated with UDP proxying request streams, the HTTP Datagram Payload field has the format defined in
-{{dgram-format}}.
-Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame
+When HTTP Datagrams (see {{Section 2 of HTTP-DGRAM}}) are associated with UDP proxying request streams, the HTTP Datagram Payload field has the format defined in {{dgram-format}}.
+Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload:
-payload:

 ~~~
 UDP Proxying HTTP Datagram Payload {